-

 Does adding the single parent family (singlepar) variable cause any issues for the assumption of homoscedasticity of variance?
 Check the scatterplot of predicted score and standardised residual.

-Check out the Answers when you are finished!
-All finished?
+Check out the Answers All finished?
 Perhaps it is time to...

 |